 David Thompson first arrived in Thailand nearly three decades ago.
-After serendipitously meeting and then collaborating with Khun Sombat Janphetchara, a female cook educated in one of the many Bangkok palaces, he began researching the roots and traditions of Thai cuisine, many of which were documented poorly, if at all.A PIONEER IN CULINARY ANTHROPOLOGY, BRINGING THE PAST INTO THE FUTURE
+After serendipitously meeting and then collaborating with Khun Sombat Janphetchara, a female cook educated in one of the many Bangkok palaces, he began researching the roots and traditions of Thai cuisine, many of which were documented poorly, if at all.RESTORING THE DIVERSITY OF THAI COOKING

-> Mexican food is a universe in itself, spanning a vast diversity of regional produce, ingredients and traditions, some pre-Columbian.
+Mexican food is a universe in itself, spanning a vast diversity of regional produce, ingredients and traditions, some pre-Columbian.
 Yet, sophistication is not what first comes to mind when imaging Mexican food, but rather frozen Margaritas, nachos and guacamole, which may be more Tex-Mex than authentic Mexican.

 Enrique Olvera is about to change all that.
 He successively redefines and elevates this ancient and rustic cooking into contemporary gastronomy, with full respect for its roots and unique qualities.
 With a little tweaking from the inspired hands of Chef Olvera the legacy of Mexican cooking plays out in new and sometimes unexpected ways at his restaurants, especially at Pujol in Mexico City.
 Based on his stock of native ingredients like heirloom corn, wild herbs and greens, rare endemic seeds, nuts, chillies, and indeed insects like maguey worms and flying chicatana ants, he is not only moving Mexican cuisine forward, but expanding our notion of food itself.